A disease, earthquake, or another disaster strikes a city: Pray for that city!

 What about prayers directed to God by non-christians?
 It is worthwhile asking first, what concept of God would a non-christian have?
 Is he praying to a god formed from human ideas and imagination, or the God who revealed himself in the Old and New Testaments?
 If it is the former, he is not really praying to God, who must be worshiped in spirit and truth (John 4:23).
 If it is the latter, we must ask, why then is he not a Christian?
 Perhaps he wants to try praying to the God of the Christians, or perhaps he is a seeker who has not repented.
 Such a man needs to hear the gospel of reconciliation!
 He cannot presume that God will hear just because he prays.
 As the religious leaders of Jesus’ day testified, “We know that God does not listen to sinners, but if anyone is a worshiper of God and does his will, God listens to him.”
 (John 9:31)

 This is the reality which we must be honest about.
 The natural man is at enmity with God, because his sin offends God, and without the regeneration of the Holy Spirit he cannot please God (see Romans 8:7-9).
-Sinners against God ought to have zero expectation of their prayers being answered.
-Even Christians, before we believed, were in such a position.
+Even though God is omniscient so that He knows whenever somebody is praying, sinners ought to have zero expectation of their prayers being answered.
+And Christians too, before we believed, must admit that we were in such a position.

 Standing in the gap: intercession

-Remember these words, “We know that God does not listen to sinners, but if anyone is a worshiper of God and does his will, God listens to him.”
-The religious leaders who said this did not grasp that they were sinners too, but everyone of us, believers or not, have committed sins.
+Mark those words, “We know that God does not listen to sinners, but if anyone is a worshipper of God and does his will, God listens to him.”
+(John 9:31) The religious leaders who said this did not grasp that they were sinners too, but everyone of us, believers or not, have committed sins.
 God would not have to listen to our prayers.
 In the words of Calvin, “the holiest of men cannot hope to obtain anything from God until he has been freely reconciled to him”.
-Now pay attention: it is possible to be cleansed of our sins and reconciled to God!
+Now this is where the good news comes in: it is possible to be cleansed of our sins and reconciled to God!

 And what makes reconciliation possible is the work of an intercessor, Jesus Christ, the Son of God.
 He died in the place of sinners, resurrected to give them a place in the kingdom, and now stands at the right hand of the Father to advocate for his people (1John 2:1).
 This is why Christians end their prayers “in Jesus’ name”, and have confidence to come before the throne of God (Hebrews 10:22).
 And for non-Christians, your priority is to seek reconciliation – no other prayer can be as needful to your soul as the plea for forgiveness through Jesus Christ.
 And the wonder of it all is that God mercifully listens to those who are truly repentant: “he regards the prayer of the destitute and does not despise their prayer.”
 (Psalm 102:17)